stefanprodan/k8s-prom-hpa/README.md

 deploy Prometheus and a custom API server.
 You will register the custom API server with the aggregator layer and then configure HPA with custom metrics supplied by the demo application.

-Before you begin you need to clone the [k8s-prom-hap](https://github.com/stefanprodan/k8s-prom-hpa) repo in your `GOPATH`:
+Before you begin you need to install Go 1.8 or later and clone the [k8s-prom-hpa](https://github.com/stefanprodan/k8s-prom-hpa) repo in your `GOPATH`:

 ```bash
 cd $GOPATH